mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 # Step 2 - Define the domain logic

 Now, let's describe how the app should fetch movies from our API.
-Add a `Services` sub folder to `Domain` then add this file:
+Add a `Services` sub folder to `Domain` then add this file to it:

 ```
 // MovieService.swift